Alnoor2004/Castle-Crash-TBG/README.md

 # Castle-Crash-TBG
 This readme is about my TBG project called Castle Crash.
 It is a fantasy world where you play as mutiple characters through out the story including the king, captain of the knight and even as a regular soldier.
-The point of the game is to defend the castle at all cost through the varius choices in game.
+The point of the game is to defend the castle at all cost as well as live out there own personal lives through the varius choices in game.

 # Installation
 python 3.7 is needed to run this game